-Since the total length is just the length of the Drill String in the borehole, to find the true “measured” depth at kelly down, the kelly’s length (including any saver sub) will have to be added.
-So total depth at kelly down for 103 stands with a 42.50 feet kelly is:
+Since the total length is just the length of the Drill String in the borehole, to find the true “measured” depth at Kelly down, Kelly’s length (including any saver sub) must be added.
+So the total depth at Kelly down for 103 stands with a 42.50 feet Kelly is:

 9318.60 + 42.50 = 9361.10

-When a top drive in drilling rig system is used (stands are drilled, not joints) the Pipe Tally Book will look very similar:
+When a top drive in a drilling rig system is used (stands are drilled, not joints), the Pipe Tally Book will look very similar:

 Drill Rate Recorders

-A Drill Rate Recorder (a mechanical device on the rig floor) is used to measure depth and drill rate.
+A Drill Rate Recorder (a mechanical device on the rig floor) measures depth and drill rate.
 The recorder is basically a rotating drum with a columnar chart attached to the drum.
 One column of the chart is a twelve-hour clock divided into minutes.
-Another column is under a pen which draws a horizontal spike each time a foot is drilled.
+Another column is under a pen, drawing a horizontal spike each time a foot is drilled.

-By counting the number of minutes it took to drill the “logging interval” feet/hour, meters/hour can be determined.
+By counting the number of minutes it took to drill the “logging interval,” feet/hour and meters/hour can be determined.
 Below the drum is a digital meter that will increase each time a horizontal spike is produced.
 This meter reading should be depth.
 As a cross-check, the driller will usually mark the depth on the chart each time a connection is made.

 Figure 1 is an example of how to use the drill rate recorder to determine the drilling rate.